Niama Pape Sissoko

-Niama Pape Sissoko (born 16 December 2005) is a Malian professional footballer who plays as a striker for Nemzeti Bajnokság I club Debreceni VSC.
+Niama Pape Sissoko (born 16 December 2005) is a Malian professional footballer who plays as a striker for Austrian Bundesliga club SV Ried on loan from the French club Reims.

 Career

 Sissoko played for Afrique Football Élite in his native Mali before being transferred to Reims on 2 January 2024, signing a contract until 2028.
 He initially joined the club's reserve side.
 He also made his debuts for the under-19 side in the 2023–24 season, scoring seven goals in three league games, including five in one match.
 He would make his professional debut in Ligue 1 on 20 October 2024, coming on as a substitute in a 2–1 defeat away to Auxerre.

 On 15 August 2025, Sissoko signed with Nemzeti Bajnokság I club Debreceni VSC.
+On 8 January 2026, he moved on a new loan to Nancy in Ligue 2.
+On 13 July 2026, Sissoko was loaned to SV Ried in Austria, with an option to buy.